kennethgoodman/pythonClass/README.md

 For example if our code is 'abc' and our key is '123' then 'a' gets shifted one place, 'b' two and 'c' three, so we get as an output 'bdf'.
 If our key is shorter than our code we just wrap around and start again.
 Again 'z' + 1 = 'a'.

 Decripting this algorithm is a bit harder, but not impossible.
 This problem is a bit more advanced and uses frequency analysis and can be implemented with machine learning.
+We will not cover that in this class.

 ### Class 6